aidabah/FlyVR/README.md

 10. Restart UE and reopen the project

-11. Click 'start in VR'
+11. Click 'Start in VR'

 You can now explore and modify the FlyVR virtual environment in Unreal Engine 5.